yale-mgt-656-fall-2018/eventbrite-clone-selenium-tests/README.md

 ✅  PASS - should allow RSVP with normal yale email
-✅  PASS - should allow RSVP with scrambled yale email ✅  PASS - should allow RSVP with another scrambled yale email
+✅  PASS - should allow RSVP with scrambled yale email ✅  PASS - should allow RSVP with another scrambled yale email ✅  PASS - has a link to donate

 New event page:
 ✅  PASS - is reachable